-Definition: The amount of claims or benefits that occurred during a particular time period but that have not yet been reported or submitted to an insurer.
+Definition: The amount of claims or benefits on behalf of employees and/or veterans that occurred during a particular time period, including claims incurred but not yet reported or submitted to an insurer.
 This account does not close at year-end.

 Justification: The current USSGL 219100 “Employee Health Care Liability Incurred but Not Reported” implies that only health care claims or benefits on behalf of federal employees should be recorded; the modification clarifies that the account is for claims/benefits on behalf of both active employees and veterans.
 Further, the Definition is expanded to include reported benefit claims incurred but not yet reported.